Joe Kapp: Canadian Football League

-Kapp was selected in the 18th round of the 1959 NFL Draft by the Washington Redskins, who owned his rights to play professional football in the United States.
-After the draft, Washington did not contact him, so his only choice was to accept the offer from Jim Finks, the general manager of the Calgary Stampeders of the Canadian Football League (CFL).
+The Washington Redskins selected Kapp in the 18th round of the 1959 NFL draft, giving them his rights to play professional football in the United States.
+However, Washington never contacted him after the draft, so his only choice was to accept an offer from Jim Finks, the general manager of the Calgary Stampeders of the Canadian Football League (CFL).

-Kapp joined the Calgary Stampeders of the CFL for his rookie season in 1959.
-The following year, Kapp led Calgary to their first playoff appearance in years.
-The season was a difficult one, because he injured his knee against the Toronto Argonauts early in the season, but did not miss any games, because he played heavily taped.
+Kapp joined the Stampeders for his rookie season in 1959.
+The following year, Kapp led Calgary to their second playoff appearance since the start of the modern era of Canadian football.
+The season was a difficult one due to a knee injury against the Toronto Argonauts early in the season, but did not miss any games, because he played heavily taped.

-In 1961, the BC Lions, then the CFL's newest franchise, traded four starting players to the Calgary Stampeders for Joe Kapp.
+In 1961, the BC Lions, then the CFL's newest franchise, traded four starting players to the Calgary Stampeders for Kapp.
 The move paid off for the Lions when Kapp led the team to a Grey Cup appearance in 1963.
 The following season, Kapp led the Lions to their first Grey Cup victory in 1964.
 However, the Lions proved unable to defend their championship in 1965.

-By that time, Kapp had proven he was an elite quarterback, and also developed the reputation of being a tough player and a great leader.
-While most quarterbacks dislike being hit, Kapp was the opposite.
+By that time, Kapp had proved he was an elite quarterback, and also developed a reputation as a tough player and a great leader.
+While most quarterbacks, then as now, dislike being hit, Kapp was the opposite.
 He loved to hit and when he took off on a run he'd try to run over defenders.

 Before the 1967 CFL season, Kapp made the decision to return to the U.S. to play pro football.
-The AFL's Oakland Raiders, San Diego Chargers, and Houston Oilers were heavily pursuing him.
+The AFL's Oakland Raiders, San Diego Chargers, and Houston Oilers heavily pursued him.